davidjbradshaw/iframe-resizer/README.md

 Receive message posted from the parent page with the `iframe.iFrameResizer.sendMessage()` method (See below for details).

+### readyCallback

+    type: function()

+This function is called once iFrame-Resizer has been initialized after receiving a call from the parent page.
+If you need to call any of the parentIFrame (See below) during page load, then they should be called from this callback.

 ### heightCalculationMethod / widthCalculationMethod

     default: null